joeyism/s3-as-a-datastore/README.rst

 ``keys``\ : list of all keys in that table.
 Essentially, list the name of all files in the folder

+``objects``\ : list of all objects in that table.
+Essentially, list the keys but broken down so it can be selected by column name

 Full Param Methods
 ~~~~~~~~~~~~~~~~~~